 The bill creates s.
 397.4871, F.S., to establish a voluntary certification for recovery residence administrators.
-The bill requires DCF to select a credentialing entity to develop and administer the program.
-The bill establishes the criteria DCF is to use when selecting a credentialing entity and creating the certification program.
-The bill requires that all certified recovery residence administrators pass a Level II background check.
+The bill requires DCF to select a credentialing entity by December 1, 2015, to develop and administer the program.
+The bill establishes the criteria DCF is to use when selecting a credentialing entity and creating the certification program, and provides for an initial application and subsequent renewal fee of the recovery residence to the credentialing entity.
+The bill requires that all certified recovery residence administrators pass a Level 2 background screening, and that costs associated with such screenings be the responsibility of the credentialing entity.
+The bill establishes the requirements for the submission and evaluation of the background screening.
 The bill authorizes the credentialing entity to suspend or revoke certification if a certified recovery resident administrator:

-- Fails to adhere to the continuing education requirements; or - Becomes subject to the disqualifying offenses set forth in the Level II background screening statute, unless an exemption has been provided.
+- Fails to adhere to the continuing education requirements; or - Becomes subject to the disqualifying offenses set forth in the Level 2 background screening statute, unless an exemption has been provided.